The Citizen (South Sudan)

-The Citizen is an English-language newspaper based in Juba, the national capital of South Sudan and the state capital of Central Equatoria.
+The Citizen was an English-language newspaper based in Juba, the national capital of South Sudan and the state capital of Central Equatoria.

 The newspaper was first founded during the second period of autonomy for what was then known as Southern Sudan, the ten states in the deep south of the Republic of the Sudan, in 2006.
 It became South Sudan's largest newspaper when the country formally declared independence on 9 July 2011.

+However, in September 2015 the Editor-in-Chief of The Citizen Nhial Bol announced he was resigning and shutting down the newspaper and TV station after government security agents shut down his newspaper's premises, while receiving death threats.

 Circulation

 Due to poor infrastructure in South Sudan, virtually the entire regular readership of The Citizen is concentrated in Juba and its environs in the southern region of Equatoria.
 Newspapers can take several days to reach states like Northern Bahr el Ghazal that are located relatively far from the capital.

 Staff and coverage

 The newspaper employs close to 50 people, but only about half of them are full-time employees.
 The Citizen relies on stringers to cover much of the country, with its full-time reporters concentrated in Juba and other major Equatorian cities and towns.